 When you make the decision to buy a Barrel Sauna for your home, there are many important factors you should consider before making your final selection.
 Here is a roundup of the characteristics and features of quality barrel saunas that you should keep in mind.

-Wall Log Thickness: Thickness is one of the most important aspects of your new sauna, because thickness of the wall logs means greater insulation.
+Thickness is one of the most important aspects of your new outdoor sauna because the thickness of the wall logs means greater insulation.
 Most wall thicknesses are 1-3/8” to 1-1/2” and 1-5/8”.
 The differences in dimensions may seem minor, but they’re not; they are vital!
 It is equally important to check the thickness of material used for the front and back walls; many manufacturers are using 1” thick material for those.

-Roofing Materials: The proper roof is vital for protecting your investment.
+The proper roof is vital for protecting your investment.
 There is always a chance that the barrel will leak without a roof, and leaks leave stains and ruin the sauna’s interior.
-That’s why choosing good roofing material and having it installed (or installing it yourself!) is crucial.
+That’s why choosing the good roofing material and having it installed (or installing it yourself!) is crucial.

 These are the most important considerations you should take into account when you decide to purchase a new Barrel Sauna.
 No doubt it will give you many wonderful hours of relaxation and enjoyment, you and your entire family!